 I am beginning to love working with a variety of oils and butters.
 In my first attempt, I made a soothing balm for headache relief that I quite love using.
 Today I decided to make some more varieties and I ended up making two body lotion bars – lavender and orange.
 I have used body lotion bars earlier and I found it a non messy option to the actual lotions.
-I never saw these available in the city I stay in and I quite forgot about it.
-I discovered the bars again when I visited an exhibition in Mumbai and was amazed at the varieties available.
-Needless to say, I was all ready to try making these at home.
+Since I never saw this product online, so I decided to make my own lotion bar.
 I had all the ingredients required at home.
 All I needed to do was stop being lazy and get to the task!
 And this is a super simple recipe of how to make natural lotion bars at home.

 What I used

-- Optional – a few drops of Vit E oil
+A few drops of Vit E oil (optional)

 I have blocks of raw beeswax so I need to either grate it or chop it into small pieces.
 The last time I grated it and a lot of of was stuck to the grater, so I decided to chop it this time.
 I have taken an extra amount of beeswax so that the bar has a firm consistency.
 If you used the ingredients in the same proportion (one part each), the bar is slightly soft to the touch.
 I did not want it turning squishy on contact so I added an extra portion of beeswax to keep the consistency more solid.
 You can also choose to use either the shea butter or the cocoa butter only.
 In this recipe I have used both the varieties of the butter.

 What I did was to combine all ingredients (except essential oils) in a steel bowl and place it as a double boiler over a saucepan with 2 – 3 inches of water in it.
 Use the lowest flame possible.
 It takes about 5 minutes to completely melt.
 I use a small wooden spoon to stir it constantly.
 When it has melted completely, take it off the burner and add the essential oil.
-Since I was planning to make two varieties of the body lotion bar, I added 10 drops of the EO in the moulds.
-I used Lavender and Orange essential oils for this DIY motion bar recipe.
-I poured the melted oil in the moulds and mixed it so that the EO’s blend in with the oil.
-I let it sit for a while.
+Since I was planning to make two varieties of the body lotion bar, I added 10 drops of the EO in the molds.
+I have used Lavender and Orange essential oils for this DIY motion bar recipe.
+I poured the melted oil in the molds and mixed it so that the EO’s blend in with the oil.
+And I let it sit for a while.

 - Getting all the ingredients: Tough